TheStarport/FLHookSDK/README.md

 ### Plugin info

-Your plugin DLL needs to be located directly in the "flhook_plugins" folder.
-It needs to export `Get_PluginInfo` which replaces the old plugin ini file.
-Normally the function `Get_PluginInfo` should look something like this (using tempban.dll as example):
+Your plugin DLL needs to be located directly in the `.\EXE\flhook_plugins` folder.
+It needs to export `Get_PluginInfo` which replaces the old plugin INI file.
+Normally the function `Get_PluginInfo` should look something like this (using `tempban.dll` as example):

 ```cpp
 EXPORT PLUGIN_INFO* Get_PluginInfo()